 The College formally supports Target Oxbridge, a University-wide programme, and is keen to receive applications from candidates who have been through the programme.

-And apologies in advance for the sound quality - everyone was having such a good time that there was a lot of background noise!
+Below is a video from the first BAME Dinner in 2017.
+Apologies in advance for the sound quality - everyone was having such a good time that there was a lot of background noise!

 The College celebrates its LGBTQ+ students and staff.
 The Warden holds an annual LGBTQ+ cocktail party in the Lodgings; the Rainbow and Transgender flags fly at the appropriate times; and a joint annual event of New College Society members and students has just been inaugurated.
 The JCR and MCR LGBTQ+ representatives also organise a range of events for their members.